ps258/rpmforge/Readme.md

 These tools provide a common set of commands and templates for systems administrators to create and maintain RPMs (Redhat and AIX)

 ## Usage
-To create a new RPM run 'bin/make-rpm-dirs -r <package>'.
+To create a new RPM run `bin/make-rpm-dirs -r <package>`.
 This will create packages/<package> and populate it with templates of all the files needed to create the basic RPM.

 <package>/src
 <package>/release